DavidBrayford/Tutorials/PRACE_Charliecloud_HPC_containers/Introduction.md

 # Charliecloud tutorial introduction #
 In these exercises we will be working with Charliecloud HPC containers.
 Containers are an OS-level virtualization paradigm that allow multiple, isolated user environments to run concurrently.
 There are several different container technologies that address a variety of use cases and due to the Open Container Initiative (OCI), we can convert containers from one format to another.

 The first container technology that most people learn is Docker.
-Docker is designed in such a way that the IAM model does not map well to HPC systems.
+Docker is designed in such a way that the identity access management (IAM) model does not map well to HPC systems.
 That is, you must have escalated privledges (root) in order to use it.
 Because of this, most HPC systems do not support Docker.
 However, there are multiple, alternative HPC container technologies such as Singularity, Charliecloud and Sarus that allow users to run Docker/OCI containers in userspace without admin privledges.

 In these exercises, we will take Docker containers, convert them to Charliecloud containers and then run them on the cluster.